 How can I dispose of large household items?

-The council currently offers a chargeable collection service to residents of the borough.
-Charges vary depending on the number of items required for collection, contact Customer Services on 023 9244 6010 who will inform you of the charges and explain the procedure.
+Alternatively, if you have large item that cannot be donated or reused elsewhere, we offer a chargeable bulky household waste collection service.
+Charges vary depending on the number of items required for collection, contact customer services on 023 9244 6010 who will inform you of the charges and explain the procedure.

-Alternatively, you can take your items to one of the local Household Waste and Recycling Centres (external link).
-These are commonly referred to as 'the tip' or 'the dump'.
+Alternatively, you can take your items to one of the local recycling centres.

-We will not take garden waste as part of this service.
-For Garden Waste Service please see Garden Waste Collection Service
+We will not take garden waste as part of this service, however we do offer a garden waste service.

 Clinical waste collection service